 When it comes to a productive digital workplace, it’s one thing to understand the architectural elements.
 It’s another thing altogether to combine those elements into—something that is sound, durable, fit for purpose, and delightful to the user.

 A robust digital workplace delivers on these criteria:

 Start with the specific business outcomes you aim to achieve with the digital workplace.

 A maturity model is a way to measure progress.
 It allows organisations to determine where they stand today and what changes they need to make to get to higher levels of performance.

 The digital workplace maturity model has four levels of workforce experiences and technology capabilities:

-As organizations adjust to a new normal, they’re beginning to ask whether the virtual environment is as effective as it could be in helping their workforce be productive.
+As organisations adjust to a new normal, they’re beginning to ask whether the virtual environment is as effective as it could be in helping their workforce be productive.
 This isn’t just a matter of having the right technology.
-A digital workplace must be designed around the needs of the people in it as they carry out the business of the organization.
+A digital workplace must be designed around the needs of the people in it as they carry out the business of the organisation.
 Read the full report from Deloitte featuring research from Gartner®